pedrolara-boop/StashStudioSync/README.md

-# Stash Studio Match Scrape

-A Python script for matching studios in your [Stash](https://github.com/stashapp/stash) database with ThePornDB and StashDB.
-This tool helps you automatically update your studio metadata with information from these external databases.
+# StashStudioMetadataMatcher

+A tool for [Stashapp](https://github.com/stashapp/stash) that ensures your studios have complete metadata by:
+- Adding missing ThePornDB and StashDB IDs
+- Setting up proper parent-child studio relationships
+- Updating basic information like URLs and images when missing

+It can be used either as a Stash plugin or as a standalone Python script.

 ## Features